What is a Rake on a Roof and Explanation about It

 1. Check what type of drip edge you’re using.
 Different drip edge type requires different installation process.

 2. Start to set the drip edges on the eaves.
-Place and align it down so the water wouldn’t run through it.
+Place and align it down so the water won’t run through it.

 3. Secure the drip edge using roofing nails in a way that the shingles will cover the nails.
 You may nail every 12 or 16 inches between each nail.

 Each part of the roofing components needs different steps of installation.
-You also have to do the installation parts in sequence, the roof deck first, underlayment, then drip edges.
+You also have to do the installation parts in sequence, the roof deck first, the underlayment, and then the drip edges.

 Also See : How to Install Drip Edge on Shed Roof with Ease